-Here’s one simple way to improve your WordPress SEO starting today?
+What’s one simple way to improve your WordPress SEO starting today?

 If you get it right, you’ll improve your organic search visibility, especially for low-volume long-tail keywords.

-Here are four tips to ensure your WordPress URLs are SEO-friendly.
+In this article, you’ll learn four tips to ensure your WordPress URLs are SEO-friendly.

-1. Choose an SEO-Friendly Permalink Structure
+2. Choose an SEO-Friendly Permalink Structure

 If you want Google to recognize your content and associate it with certain search phrases, you’ll want to make sure your URL uses keywords relevant to your topic.